OpenGenderTracking/globalnamedata/README.md

 ## Setup

-The easiest way to set up Global Name Data is to clone the repo and open an R console in the base directory of the project.
-Once there you can run `master.R` and that will bring all the necessary functions into your workspace.
+The easiest way to set up Global Name Data is to install it as an R package with [devtools](https://github.com/hadley/devtools).
+With `devtools` installed you can install the package directly from github with `install_github("globalnamedata", "OpenGenderTracking")`.
+Dependencies will be automatically installed.

-Specifically you should run

-    source("master.R", chdir = TRUE)

-in the console.
-That will allow R to set the correct working directory.

 ## Not an R user?

-If you're mainly interest in the data, pre and post classified name data is available in the [data directory](https://github.com/OpenGenderTracking/globalnamedata/tree/master/data).
+If you're mainly interest in the data, pre and post classified name data is available in the [assets directory](https://github.com/OpenGenderTracking/globalnamedata/tree/master/assets).

 ## Contributing